ericmandel/pyds9/README.md

 On some versions of Linux (e.g., debian), the development libraries must be installed explicitly.
 If you have problems, please let us know.

-To report bugs, ask for feature and support, please contact us at https://github.com/ericmandel/pyds9/issues
+To report a bug, ask for a new feature, or request support, please contact us at https://github.com/ericmandel/pyds9/issues